COMMUNITY FIRST, CLIMATE FIRST

 Community-first, climate-first decisions are based upon the best available data tailored to your own city, neighborhood, and community.

-Build community to build climate resilience.
+Build community and connectivity to build climate resilience.

 Partner with the earth instead of dominating it.